-studio and a variety of extra-curricular activities on offer including the Pendle Hill Chorus, a writing meditation class and a dream interput it, 'people want you to be well.' pretation group.
+There is a 24-hour library and art inner light/teacher, which is there studio and a variety of extra-curricular activities on offer including the Pendle Hill Chorus, a writing meditation class and a dream inter- put it, 'people want you to be well.' pretation group.

 The food is very varied and interna- I am meeting some wonderful For those of you who may be interpeople and forming firm friend- ested in becoming a Resident Stuships.
 It's my first time Stateside and dent at Pendle Hill, I've been able to travel to New York and Washington D.C.
-Most importantly perhaps, my 'spiritual' experibeing ences since here numerous.
+Most importantly perhaps, my 'spiritual' experibeing ences since here are numerous.

-I heard someone say that people come to Pendle Hill and 'find God' but I think what this environment offers is the chance to slow down, centre in and really listen to that There is a 24-hour library and art inner light/teacher, which is there all along.
-It's a very unique opportunity to be in such a supportive place where, as my fellow student admissions@pendlehill.org.
+I heard someone say that people come to Pendle Hill and 'find God' but I think what this environment offers is the chance to slow down, centre in and really listen to that all along.
+It's a very unique opportunity to be in such a supportive place where, as my fellow student contact admissions@pendlehill.org.